-Top 5 4th Quarter Trades of CU - GuruFocus.com
+Top 5 4th Quarter Trades of Cu - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-As of the latest 13F report, the guru’s equity portfolio contained 58 stocks valued at a total of $231.00Mil.
+As of the latest 13F report, the guru’s equity portfolio contained 89 stocks valued at a total of $250.00Mil.
 The top holdings were

-According to GuruFocus data, these were CUMBERLAND ADVISORS INC’s top five trades of the quarter.
+According to GuruFocus data, these were Curtis Advisory Group, LLC’s top five trades of the quarter.

-CUMBERLAND ADVISORS INC reduced their investment in ARCA:SPY by 47,568 shares.
-The trade had a 5.96% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $395.76.
+Curtis Advisory Group, LLC reduced their investment in ARCA:XSVM by 23,294 shares.
+The trade had a 0.41% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $46.45.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Technology Select Sector SPDR ETF has a price-earnings ratio of 23.55 and a price-book ratio of 6.98.
+In terms of valuation, Invesco S&P SmallCap Value with Momentum ETF has a price-earnings ratio of 5.92 and a price-book ratio of 1.01.

-CUMBERLAND ADVISORS INC reduced their investment in ARCA:XLY by 40,545 shares.
-The trade had a 1.85% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $156.19.
+During the quarter, Curtis Advisory Group, LLC bought 15,805 shares of ARCA:SCHM for a total holding of 25,605.
+The trade had a 0.4% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $66.67.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Consumer Discretionary Select Sector SPDR has a price-earnings ratio of 23.30 and a price-book ratio of 5.23.
+In terms of valuation, Schwab U.S. Mid-Cap ETF has a price-earnings ratio of 14.13 and a price-book ratio of 2.47.

-CUMBERLAND ADVISORS INC reduced their investment in ARCA:UPRO by 131,920 shares.
-The trade had a 1.53% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $40.09.
+During the quarter, Curtis Advisory Group, LLC bought 3,515 shares of ARCA:IWF for a total holding of 18,432.
+The trade had a 0.3% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $234.63.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-CUMBERLAND ADVISORS INC reduced their investment in NAS:ACWX by 79,155 shares.
-The trade had a 1.18% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $44.5.
+During the quarter, Curtis Advisory Group, LLC bought 12,860 shares of ARCA:CMF for a total holding of 32,212.
+The trade had a 0.29% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $56.32.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.